-The global financial crisis unfolded over the 2007/08 financial year, with its worst effects extending through calendar 2009.
-During this period the Australian bond market was virtually closed down, with no issuance of new corporate bonds for some time.
-As prices in share markets tumbled, there was a 'flight to quality', with very high investor demand for Government bonds with the effect of driving up the bond price and reducing yields.
-At the height of the crisis the 10 year government bond yield was below 4.5 percent, which was 1 to 1.5 percent lower than in the previous 5 year period.
+The global financial crisis unfolded over the 2007/08 financial year, with its worst effects extending through calendar year 2009.
+During this period the Australian bond market was virtually closed down, with no issue of new corporate bonds for some time.
+As prices in share markets tumbled, there was a 'flight to quality', with very high investor demand for Government bonds and a consequent effect of driving up the bond price and reducing yields.
+At the height of the crisis the yield on 10 year Government bond yield was below 4.5 per cent, which was 1 to 1.5 percentage points lower than in the previous five year period.